Taking Qsymia

 Qsymia Engage logo

-$98* for a 30-day Rx or product pack— for the lowest cash price — no insurance claims will be processed.
+$98* for a 30-day Rx or product pack — the lowest cash price.

 Good RX logo